Edgar Scherick: Awards and nominations

 The film "He Makes Me Feel Like Dancin'" is unique as it was for 31 years, the only production to win both an Oscar and an Emmy.
 Scherick won the Emmy for Outstanding Children's Program as Executive Producer but due to Academy rules, only the credited "Producer" (not Executive Producer) is eligible for a Best Picture Oscar award.

-One film that Scherick was credited as Executive Producer, Path to War from 2002' was nominated for the Global Globe Award for Best Television Motion Picture.
+One film that Scherick was credited as Executive Producer, Path to War from 2002' was nominated for the Golden Globe Award for Best Television Motion Picture.
 It was the last film Scherick produced during his lifetime.

 In 1997, the Producers Guild of America presented Scherick with their "Norman Lear Achievement Award in Television," recognizing his outstanding body of work and lifetime achievement in this medium.

 Scherick also served as chair of the Academy of Television Arts & Sciences' Hall of Fame beginning in 1988.

 Select filmography

 He was a producer in all films unless otherwise noted.